SourceFlow

 To learn more about how you.

-Quantifying Your Impact: Moving from Tasks to Triumphs
+Quantifying Your Impact: Turning Tasks to Triumphs

 A common pitfall is writing a CV that reads like a list of chores.